 A student may contact their financial aid counselor by mail, by email, by phone or in person.
 Financial aid counselors are located in Gibson Hall, Suite 130, on Tulane's uptown campus.
-The reception area is located in room 205.
 Standard counseling hours for undergraduate students and students pursuing a masters or doctoral degree are Monday, Wednesday, Thursday and Friday 9 a.m. to 12 noon as well as Monday - Friday 1 p.m. to 4:30 p.m.

 Tuesday mornings are generally reserved for counselor training and processing, but counseling hours are sometimes expanded (the first week of classes for the fall and spring semesters, for example), and sometimes reduced (during heavy spring processing periods and certain special events, for example).
 Exceptional counseling hour are generally posted in advance on the financial aid office home page.

 Federal financial aid is available to students who have not exceeded maximum aggregate loan limits, are not in default on a loan or owe a repayment on a grant, are enrolled in a degree or certificate program, have registered with Selective Service (if male), are a U.S. citizen or eligible non-citizen, and are meeting satisfactory academic progress guidelines as outlined by the Satisfactory Academic Progress policy.
 Institutional aid is either awarded as a merit scholarship to an incoming freshman or transfer student by the admission office based on the strength of the admission application in light of the year's applicant pool and/or is determined by financial need and merit based on information provided on the CSS Profile and FAFSA application completed each year (that is, a Profile application and a FAFSA application must be completed for each year the student wishes to be considered for institutional need-based scholarship aid).
 Only undergraduates enrolled in a regular full time division are eligible for institutional need-based scholarships based on Profile application.